ging/keystone-oauth2-extension/README.md

 ## How to Install
 To install this extension in Keystone, you have to do the following:

-1. Place the `oauth2` folder inside the `keystone/contrib/` folder in your Keystone project.
+1. Place the `oauth2` folder inside the `keystone/contrib` folder in your Keystone project.

-2. Place the `tests/` folder content inside the `keystone/tests` folder in your Keystone project.
+2. Place the files in `tests/` inside the `keystone/tests` folder in your Keystone project.

 3. This extension implements an auth plugin.
 You need to add the `plugins/oauth2.py` module to the `keystone/auth/plugins` folder in your Keystone project.

-   > You can use the files inside the `config/` folder to override your `etc/keystone.conf.sample` and `etc/keystone-paste.ini` files.
+   > You can use the files inside the `config` folder to override your `etc/keystone.conf.sample` and `etc/keystone-paste.ini` files.
 They are a modified version of the default Keystone files that make this extension work.
 Should you prefer to set up everything your own, please read on.

-4. Since this extension is augmenting a pipeline (see [Keystone docs](http://docs.openstack.org/developer/keystone/extension_development.html#modifying-the-keystone-paste-ini-file) for more info), a corresponding `filter:` section is necessary to be introduced in your `etc/keystone-paste.ini`.
+4. Since this extension is augmenting a pipeline (see [Keystone docs](http://docs.openstack.org/developer/keystone/extension_development.html#modifying-the-keystone-paste-ini-file) for more info), a corresponding `filter:` section is necessary to be introduced in your `etc/keystone-paste.ini` file.
 Just place the following:
    ```
    [filter:oauth2_extension]
    paste.filter_factory = keystone.contrib.oauth2.routers:OAuth2Extension.factory